 Bone broth became very popular in recent years for its ability to reduce inflammation, improve gastrointestinal health, and nourish your skin.
 Unfortunately, animals used for bone broth may be exposed to lead or other heavy metals.
 According to a 2013 study published in Medical Hypotheses, bone broth made from organic chicken may have a high concentration of lead compared to water boiled in the same cookware (23).

-What to eat instead: I’m not saying you need to avoid bone brother completely.
+What to eat instead: I’m not saying you need to avoid bone broth completely.
 I recommend consuming it in moderation and avoiding it if you are sensitive or you have heavy metal-related issues already.
 You may try vegetable broth instead.

 Rice is an incredibly common and cheap staple.
 Unfortunately, rice has an excellent ability to absorb arsenic from pesticide-treated soil, irrigation water, or cooking water.
 Thus, eating rice may increase your risk of heavy metal toxicity.
 There have been reports regarding the risk of baby food high in heavy metals, generally from rice (24).